 after Who donated 20 NIS 1,000 In favor of the historic Cannabis High Court campaign, members of the "underground" - Israel's largest regulated trade organization - are also exposed to television.

 The underground, active for about 3 years, was first exposed In the article In Cannabis Magazine in 2016 and last Thursday in an article on the "Live at Night" program on 12:

-The story tells the story of an Israel underground leader, one of the underground's leaders, about how the organization operates, what their principles are, and what is the difference between them and the Telegras group - for example, the underground does not bribe policemen, sell drugs or even hand out cannabis to patients.
+The story tells the story of an Israeli underground leader, one of the underground leaders, about how the organization operates, their principles and the difference between them and the Telegras group.

 "Our customers are from young people before recruitment to the old 80 Plus, which is the only thing that helps them," he says.
 "There are students, families, parents, patients, healthy people, athletes, celebrities and more."

 On the differences between them and the rival organization, Israel says that "unlike Telegras, which is an open group, where it can be sold without criticism, we are a supervised group.
 Beyond that, the main preoccupation of Telegras is hard drugs - amedi, cocaine, heroin.
 For us it's just drugs. "

 In addition, he says that "Telegras is familiar to children, but we know that an envelope will never be given to someone who is not an adult."

 According to estimates, the organization is responsible for trading worth hundreds of thousands of shekels a day, but despite the money, the underground insists that this is not a search for money, but mainly an ideology.

 "We do not make millions," he says.
 "We are entering a space that the state leaves in the care of patients.
 We have a plan that everyone who needs 5 gets free for a week. "